 Priscilla Castillo-Woyak is a case manager with over ten years of experience helping those in need of guidance and assistance make their voices heard and their needs met.
 Her compassionate, patient-centered care ethic and comprehensive background in everything from needs evaluation and identification to strategy implementation and outcome analysis make her a wonderful addition to the team and a true help to our patients.

 Before joining the Brain Injury Services team, Priscilla worked to help those struggling to secure housing do so with Alexandria-area nonprofits.
 In those positions, she built up the skills that serve her well today: customer service, project management, operations management, training and coaching experience, and much more.

 Priscilla is fluent in both English and Spanish and holds a Master of Human Services degree from Philadelphia’s Lincoln University.

-Robert Cerminaro is a Vocational Specialist in the Vocational Program at B.I.S.
+Robert Cerminaro is a Vocational Specialist in the Vocational Program at Brain Injury Services.
 He received a Bachelors Of Science degree in Individual & Family Studies from Penn State University.
-Bob is originally from Scranton, Pennsylvania and currently resides in Belmont Bay, Virginia.
-In his leisure time, he enjoys watching ‘Football’, listening to ‘Classic Rock’ music, and walking his english bulldog ‘Miles’.
+Bob is originally from Scranton, Pennsylvania, and currently resides in Belmont Bay, Virginia.
+In his leisure time, he enjoys watching football, listening to classic rock music, and walking his English bulldog Miles.

 Cynthia Cross is a Pediatric Case Manager.
 She received a Bachelor’s degree in Elementary Education from Southern Illinois University Edwardsville.
 Cynthia has been employed by Brain Injury Services since April 2020.